CyberCookie/siegel/README.md

 <br /><br />

+## Demo project init

-<h2>Demo project init</h2><hr /><br />
+<hr /><br />

-Initialization of demo project it's a quick way to start your project with everything you need right out of the box.<br />
+Initialization of demo project it's a quick way to start your project with everything you need right out of the box<br />
-There are two module resolution strategies that you may choose.<br /><br >
+There are two module resolution strategies that you may choose<br /><br >

 We already seen the first one, where we had siegel installed locally and were able to initialize project with `npx siegel init`<br />